gitkoogie/marioKartBot/README.md

 # marioKartBot
-Implementation of a simple mario kart bot using image analysis
+Beginning of a simple mario kart bot using image analysis